This page is based on information from Shi Ji, James Cumming and Leo Hong.

 Sixes Played Last

-Bao Huang is sometimes played with the extra rule that sixes (the lowest cards) must be played last.
+Bao Huang is often played with the extra rule that sixes (the lowest cards) must be played last.
 In this version it is illegal to play a six until one's hand contains nothing but sixes.
+Sixes cannot be combined with jokers in this version.

 The play in this variant is somewhat more challenging.
 In order to be first out of cards, it is necessary to keep a winning combination for your second to last play, so as to finish by leading all your sixes.
 If your second to last play is beaten, you are doomed to come last unless the player before you ends with an unbeaten set of sixes, allowing you to lead your sixes next.